UnitedPlanet/intrexx-in-docker/README.md

 ```

 ## Load Balancing
-A Traefik reverse proxy is deployed to distributed traffic between the cluster members.
+A Traefik reverse proxy is deployed to load balance traffic between the cluster members.
 After all instances have been started you can access the portal with the URL `http://intrexx-in-docker.localhost:1337/`.
 The Traefik dashboard is also available under `http://localhost:8080/dashboard`.

 # Tags